giantswarm/docs/src/content/basics/networkpools/index.md

 - NetworkPools must be created in the same namespace as the cluster.
 - NetworkPools can not overlap with each other.
 - NetworkPools can not overlap with the installation default CIDR.
+- The Pod CIDR must be in the same Private IP Block as the NetworkPool.